 - Repeated analyses are faster if the data is local, and if it's in XDF.

-- It's preferable to stream small amounts of data from a text data source; if the amount of data is larger, convert it to XDF prior to analysis.
+- It's preferable to stream small amounts of data from a text data source.
+If the amount of data is larger, convert it to XDF before analysis.